Contributing Gear Writer

 However, if you’re looking for a short that will also do well on land, a hybrid board short with more pockets might be your best bet.

 They should also be available at an affordable price.
-High-performance surf board shorts are made with the lightest and stretchiest materials available, so they are often expensive, but that’s no excuse for increasingly exorbitant prices.
+High-performance board shorts made for surfing are made with the lightest and stretchiest materials available, so they are often expensive, but that’s no excuse for increasingly exorbitant prices.

 Sustainability is always a concern as well.
 A lot of these board shorts feature recycled material, usually polyester, if that matters to you.
-The percentage of recycled material is what to look at, as it ranges from about 45% in shorts like the Vuori Banks to 95% in the Outerknown Apex Trunks and 100% in Patagonia’s Baggies.
-Of note is the fact that, for the shorts to stretch, it would seem there needs to be some un-recycled content (spandex or elastane) in the shorts.
-Patagonia’s Baggies, being 100 percent recycled, simply don’t stretch, whereas the Apex Trunks were the stretchiest on our list.
+The percentage of recycled material is what to look at, as it ranges from about 45% in shorts like the Vuori Banks to 90% in the Outerknown Apex Evolution Trunks and 100% in Patagonia’s Baggies.
+Of note is the fact that, for the shorts to stretch, it would seem there needs to be some unrecycled content (spandex or elastane) in the shorts.
+Patagonia’s Baggies, being 100 percent recycled, simply don’t stretch.

 Tuck Barrel Board Shorts